DavidTelenko/markdowned/Movies/Lists/Movies.md

 # Seen

 - Groundhog Day (1993) (it was perfect down to every last minute detail) [10/10]
 - Alita: Battle Angel (2019) (interesting) [7/10]
 - Catch Me If You Can (2002) (good one, classic plot, interesting, true story) [9/10]
 - Titanic (1997) (weird, why they did not float on the same plank?)
 [8/10]
 - Passengers (2016) (sentimental, conceptually interesting) [7/10]
 - Man of steel (2013) (default) [6/10]
 - Blade runner (1982, 2017) (deep, conceptually interesting) [8/10]
 - The Ballad of Buster Scruggs (2018) (out of the box, death vibes, meditative) [8/10]
 - No Country for Old Men (2007) (box out of the box, deeper meaning, meditative) [8/10]
 - The Big Lebowski (1998) (deeper meaning?, meditative) [7/10]
 - Burn After Reading (2008) (chaotic, deeper meaning absent) [7/10]
 - Interstellar (2014) (based, sci-fi'ish, interesting) [9/10]
 - Green Book (2018) (racism problems, kind, nice) [9/10]
 - The Banker (2020) (racism problems, kind, sneaky, adventurous) [8/10]
 - Ocean's 11 (2001) (nice one, adventurous, classic plot) [7/10]
 - Jerry & Marge Go Large (2022) (kind, classic plot, adventurous) [8/10]
 - Barbie (2023) (Weird, cringe, too deep) [7?/10]
 - Once Upon a Time in Hollywood (2019) (chaotic, weird, meditative) [9/10]
 - Pulp Fiction (1994) (chaotic, weird, flashy, heroine) [8/10]
 - Django Unchained (2012) (flashy, western, revenge) [8/10]
 - Forrest Gump (1994) (meditative, lively, magical, glass eaten) [9/10]
 - Fast and Furious (2001) (racing?)
 [8/10]
 - Mystic River (2003) (murder?, meditative) [7/10]
 - Boss level (2021) (Huh?, groundhog day with kill bill and gaming a bit) [6/10]
 - Matrix (1999, 2003) (interesting at the time of creation) [7/10]
 - Terminator (1984, 1991, 2003) (based, interesting at the time of creation) [8/10]
 - The Lord Of The Rings (2001, 2002, 2003) (based fantasy, no plot holes, no cringe) [10/10]
 - The Hobbit (2012, 2013, 2014) (based fantasy, adventurous) [9/10]
 - Harry Potter (2001, 2002, 2004, 2005, 2007, 2009, 2010, 2011) (based with little pinches of cringe here and there) [9/10]

 # To watch

 - Borat
 - The Martian
 - The Talented Mr. Ripley
 - The Unbearable Weight of Massive Talent
 - Kiss Kiss Bang Bang
 - The Lovely Bones
 - Dune
 - American Psycho
 - Kill Bill: Vol. 1
 - Kill Bill: Vol. 2
 - Inglorious Bastards
 - Trueman Show
 - The Wolf of Wall Street
 - The Shawshank Redemption
+- The Italian Job
 - A Bronx Tale
 - Shutter Island
 - Fight Club
 - Abnormalities
 - The Row
 - Kaiji: Final Game
 - Movie 43
 - Inception
 - What Just Happened
 - J. Edgar
 - The Revenant
 - Cube
 - Seven Psychopaths
 - V for Vendetta
 - Zoolander
 - The Voyage of Doctor Dolittle
 - Johnny English Reborn
 - The Day the Earth Stood Still
 - Free Guy
 - The Cloverfield Paradox
 - Openhaimer
 - Hunter Killer
 - Insidious
 - 1408
 - Charlie and the Chocolate Factory
 - Willy Wonka & the Chocolate Factory
 - The Onion Movie
 - From Paris with Love
 - 57 Seconds
 - Hereditary
 - Chronicle
 - Diary of a Wimpy Kid
 - The Belko Experiment
 - Killers of the Flower Moon
 - Napoleon
 - Wonka
 - Gisaengchung